LinkedEarth/LeapFROGS/chapters/module7.md

 Unit tests are essential for ensuring that each part of your code behaves as expected, making it easier to catch bugs early, maintain code quality, and safely refactor over time.
 Using a tool like [`pytest`](https://docs.pytest.org/en/stable/) simplifies writing and running tests by offering a clean, readable syntax and powerful features like fixtures and parameterized testing.
 It helps developers confidently validate their code and contributes to more reliable and robust software.

 These tests can be run on your local machine or integrated into a software registry such as Github.
-This is called continous integration (CI).
+This is called continuous integration (CI).

 To learn how to write tests in Python and use CI, have a look at [this tutorial](https://www.pyopensci.org/python-package-guide/tests/index.html) by PyOpenSci.